-For example, Purdue University launched its ISA program to help cover a gap in its funding for students.
+For example, Purdue University launched its Income Share Agreement program to help cover a gap in its funding for students.
 So students who have exhausted their scholarships and grants don’t need to turn to the private student loan market.
-Take all of these factors into consideration when deciding whether or not an ISA program might be right for your school.
+Take all of these factors into consideration when deciding whether or not an ISA program might be suitable for your school.

 Or perhaps one of your goals for your program is to put skin in the game to align risks for students.
-With many student loans, the student takes on almost all the risk of the debt.
-With an ISA you are able to confidently signal to students that the skills the student will learn through your program will allow them to find a job in their field, or gain enough skills to find another suitable position.
+For example, with many traditional student loans, the student takes on almost all the risk of the debt.
+With an ISA, you are able to confidently signal to students that the skills the student will learn through your program will allow them to find a job in their field or gain enough skills to find another suitable position.
 This also adds to your reputation and shows you are willing to share the risks and rewards with the student.
-Whatever your goals for your ISA program may be, make sure to identify what they are before beginning to offer your ISA program.
+Whatever your goals for your program may be, make sure to identify what they are before beginning to offer your ISA program.

 2. Fair for your students but still profitable for you

-Your ISA should be, of course, fair for your students, but it’s also important that your ISA is generating enough money to keep the program running, and keep your tuition from rising.
-It's important to prepare for every situation you can when designing an ISA program.
+Your ISA should be fair for your students, but it’s also crucial that your ISA is generating enough money to keep the program running and keep your tuition from rising.
+It’s essential to prepare for every situation you can when designing your program.